AtlassianPS/ConfluencePS/docs/en-US/New-Page.md

 ```

 ### -InputObject
-A Page Object from which to create a new page.
+A ConfluencePS.Page object from which to create a new page.

 ```yaml
 Type: Page